Overview

 On January 4, 2023, Orthofix and SeaSpine announced the successful completion of the Merger, which became effective as of 12:01 AM EST on January 5, 2023.
 To effectuate the merger, Orthofix solicited and exchanged 16 million new shares of Orthofix common stock directly to former shareholders of SeaSpine.

-Plaintiffs claim that beginning on the day that the merger agreement was announced, defendants made statements to investors that were knowingly or recklessly false and/or failed to disclose adverse facts relating to the extent of discrimination and misconduct that had been occurring at SeaSpine for years and the role that SeaSpine’s executives played in fostering such a hostile and misogynistic workplace—information which would have been readily available to Orthofix during the due diligence process, especially when Orthofix was vetting these very same executives to lead Orthofix post-merger.
+Plaintiffs claim that beginning on the day that the merger agreement was announced, defendants made statements to investors that were knowingly or recklessly false and/or failed to disclose adverse facts relating to the extent of discrimination and misconduct that had been occurring at SeaSpine for years and the role that SeaSpine’s executives played in fostering such a hostile and misogynistic workplace—information that would have been readily available to Orthofix during the due diligence process, especially when Orthofix was purportedly vetting these very same executives to lead Orthofix post-merger.

 All this information would have been readily available to Orthofix during due diligence, had it put in the effort to investigate.